 Austin Hatcher Foundation Returns to Watkins Glen International

 CHATTANOOGA, Tenn.
-(June 25, 2019) – The Austin Hatcher Foundation for Pediatric Cancer is heading to upstate New York and the legendary Watkins Glen International road-racing circuit this week, showcasing the foundation’s status as an official “Proud Charity” of the International Motor Sports Association (IMSA).
+(June 17, 2022) – The Austin Hatcher Foundation for Pediatric Cancer is heading to New York for the famous Watkins Glen International road-racing circuit next week, showcasing the foundation’s status as an official “Proud Charity” of the International Motor Sports Association (IMSA).

-Watkins Glen International will be the site of Sunday’s Sahlen’s Six Hours of the Glen, one of the premier races on the IMSA WeatherTech SportsCar Challenge schedule.
-“The Glen” is renowned as a mecca of North American sports car racing; it debuted in 1956, carrying on a local tradition that started with two previous circuits that both utilized existing roads in the community for races held from 1948-1955.
+Watkins Glen International will be the site of Sahlen’s Six Hours of the Glen, one of the premier races on the IMSA WeatherTech SportsCar Championship schedule, happening at the culmination of the weekend on Sunday, June 26.
+“The Glen” is famed as a mecca of North American sports car racing, evidenced by the facility being named “America’s Best NASCAR Track” four times in recent years by USA Today.

 The Austin Hatcher Foundation will be represented at various events throughout the days leading up to Sunday’s race, which includes a diversionary therapy visit to Golisano Children’s Hospital with Team TGM, two live paintings and auctions with motorsport artist Roger Warrick, and a fan auction with Team TGM.

 “Weeks like this are so important for the Austin Hatcher Foundation, as it gives us the opportunity for visibility at one of the most historic and premier racing venues,” said the foundation’s president and CEO, Amy Jo Osborn.
 “We are honored and humbled to be part of such an incredible setting this week as we work to share our foundation’s mission of providing solutions to help erase the effects of pediatric cancer, both during and after treatment.”